medz/routingkit/README.md

 - 🧰 **Object-Oriented API**: Clean interface with clear separation of concerns
 - 🔠 **Case Sensitivity Options**: Configure whether path matching is case sensitive or not

-> **IMPORTANT NOTICE**: As of version 0.2.0, format parameter support (`:filename.:format?`) has been removed due to implementation complexity.
-Please use standard path parameters instead.
-See the [Migration Guides](#migration-guides) for details.

 ## Installation

 Run this command: